DETAILED ACTION

 However, Manoharan et al. teach a composition comprising an antagomir (also known as a miRNA antisense inhibitor) comprising phosphorothioate linkers and 2'-OMe modifications.
 A cholesterol moiety (GalNAc) can be conjugated at the 3' end of an oligonucleotide to target liver cells (Paragraphs 294, 600, 605, 644 and Tables 2 and 6).

-It would have been prima facie obvious to a person of ordinary skill in the art before the time of the effective filing date to combine the teaching of '607 taken with Manoharan et al. to attach a GalNAc conjugate to the 3' end of the miRNA antisense oligonucleotide, namely to arrive at the claimed invention.
-There are only two options for attaching the moiety to the antisense oligonucleotide (5' or 3' end).
-One of ordinary skill in the art would have been motivated to combine the teaching to assists in the delivery of the antisense oligonucleotide to cells.
+It would have been prima facie obvious to a person of ordinary skill in the art before the time of the effective filing date to combine the teaching of either ‘063 or ‘680 taken with Manoharan et al. to attach a GalNAc conjugate to the 3' end of the nucleic acid molecule, namely to arrive at the claimed invention.
+There are only four options for attaching the moiety to the oligonucleotide (5' or 3' end of either passenger or guide strand).
+See MPEP 2143(I)E. One of ordinary skill in the art would have been motivated to combine the teaching to assists in the delivery of the oligonucleotide to ASGPR on liver cells.

 Therefore the invention as a whole would have been prima facie obvious to one ordinary skill in the art before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.